wkhere/stackless/Doc/library/collections.rst

    .. versionchanged:: 2.6
       Added *maxlen* parameter.

    Deque objects support the following methods:

-.. method:: deque.append(x)
+   .. method:: append(x)

       Add *x* to the right side of the deque.

-.. method:: deque.appendleft(x)
+   .. method:: appendleft(x)

       Add *x* to the left side of the deque.

-.. method:: deque.clear()
+   .. method:: clear()

       Remove all elements from the deque leaving it with length 0.

-.. method:: deque.extend(iterable)
+   .. method:: extend(iterable)

       Extend the right side of the deque by appending elements from the iterable argument.

-.. method:: deque.extendleft(iterable)
+   .. method:: extendleft(iterable)

       Extend the left side of the deque by appending elements from *iterable*.
       Note, the series of left appends results in reversing the order of elements in the iterable argument.

-.. method:: deque.pop()
+   .. method:: pop()

       Remove and return an element from the right side of the deque.
 If no elements are present, raises an :exc:`IndexError`.

-.. method:: deque.popleft()
+   .. method:: popleft()

       Remove and return an element from the left side of the deque.
 If no elements are present, raises an :exc:`IndexError`.

-.. method:: deque.remove(value)
+   .. method:: remove(value)

       Removed the first occurrence of *value*.
 If not found, raises a :exc:`ValueError`.

       .. versionadded:: 2.5

-.. method:: deque.rotate(n)
+   .. method:: rotate(n)

       Rotate the deque *n* steps to the right.
 If *n* is negative, rotate to the left.
 Rotating one step to the right is equivalent to:
       ``d.appendleft(d.pop())``.

 In addition to the above, deques support iteration, pickling, ``len(d)``, ``reversed(d)``, ``copy.copy(d)``, ``copy.deepcopy(d)``, membership testing with